potterjane/peace-of-mind/README.md

 - Audio clips (of different sound effects such as thunder, rain, fire, crowd walla, keyboard typing, birds chirping, car driving, and so on) with basic music buttons (such as play/stop, volume, previous/next)
 - Background videos (of beaches, forest, offices, fireplaces, night sky, and so on) that users can flip through with the help of a button
 - Inspirational quotes from famous and anonymous authors that can motivate/inspire users during self-reflection
+- Easy-to-use button to reset all of the features/reloads the website
 - Easy-to-follow instructions on how to use the website
 - Brief background information about the company and its purpose with hyperlinks to other pages on the website
 - Social links to provide an alternative way to learn more about the website and to get more 'peer reviews'
 - Contact form to give users an opportunity to send feedback or ask questions to the company behind the website
+- Sleek and simple 404 error page to make it clear for users when they have navigated to a non-existent webpage

 #### User Goals